 - How to Make the Best Funnel Cake

 - Yellow Pound Cake with Cake Mix

 - Waldorf Cake

 - 1 box Angel Food Cake mix - use one step mix

 - 20 ounces crushed pineapple packed in its own juice, do not use packed in syrup

 - 1 teaspoon vanilla

-- In a medium sized bowl mix together the angel food cake mix and can of crushed pineapple including the juice in the can by hand and place into a greased 9 x 13 inch pan.
+- In a medium-sized bowl, mix together the angel food cake mix, vanilla, and can of crushed pineapple including the juice in the can by hand and place into a ungreased 9 x 13 inch pan.
 Bake for 30 to 35 minutes.